 Your HBP deserves your attention.

-Uncontrolled high blood pressure (HBP or hypertension) can be fatal.
-If you’ve been diagnosed with high blood pressure, these five simple steps can help you keep it under control:
+Uncontrolled high blood pressure can be fatal.
+If you’ve been diagnosed with high BP, these five simple steps can help you keep it under control:

-Most people diagnosed with high blood pressure want to stay below 130/80 mm Hg, but your health care professional can tell you your personal target blood pressure.
+It is recommended that everyone, with diagnosed high blood pressure or not, maintain blood pressure below 120/80 mm Hg.
+Your health care professional can tell you your personal target blood pressure.

 Your health care professional will help you make a plan to lower your blood pressure.

-In many cases this will be your doctor’s first recommendation, likely in one of these areas:
+In many cases this will be your health care professional's first recommendation, likely in one of these areas:

 - Eat healthier.
 Eat lots of fruit, veggies and low-fat dairy and less saturated and total fat.
+The DASH diet is geared toward reducing blood pressure.

 - Reduce sodium.
 Ideally, stay under 1,500 mg a day, but aim for at least a 1,000 mg per day reduction.

 - Get active.
 Aim for at least 90 to 150 minutes of aerobic and/or dynamic resistance exercise per week and/or three sessions of isometric resistance exercises per week.

 - Limit alcohol.
-Drink no more than 1-2 drinks a day.
-(One for most women, two for most men.)
+Drink no more than one to two drinks a day (one for most women, two for most men).

 Take ownership of your treatment by tracking your blood pressure.

 If you have to take medication, take it exactly the way your health care professional says.

 Check.
 Change.
 Control.